 - Make care safer by reducing harm caused in the delivery of care.

-- Ensure that each person and family are engaged as partners in their care.
+- Strengthen person and family engagement as partners in their care.

 - Promote effective communication and coordination of care.

-- Promote the most effective prevention and treatment practices for the leading causes of mortality, starting with cardiovascular disease.
+- Promote effective prevention and treatment of chronic disease.

-- Work with communities to promote wide use of successful interventions to enable healthy living.
+- Work with communities to promote best practices of healthy living.

-This strategy supports the priorities of the Department of Health and Human Services’ (DHHS) National Quality Strategy.
+This strategy supports the priorities of the Department of Health and Human Services’ (HHS) National Quality Strategy (NQS).

 In collaboration with health care and community partners, we’ve helped improve our nation’s quality of care.
 Over the past several years, QIOs nationwide brought together thousands of hospitals, nursing homes, physician practices, and patient advocates to prevent pressure ulcers, avoid surgical complications, reduce health care-acquired infections (see: Health care or Hospital-acquired infection) and use technology to coordinate preventive care.